microsoft/ELL/docs/tutorials/Comparing-image-classification-models-side-by-side-on-the-Raspberry-Pi/index.md

 [Windows] copy ..\..\docs\tutorials\shared\tutorial_helpers.py .
 ```

-You should now have a `sideBySide` directory containing `model1` and `model2` directories as well as some helpful python utilities, which we'll use later in this tutorial.
+You should now have a `sideBySide` directory containing the `categories.txt` file, `model1` and `model2` directories as well as some helpful python utilities, which we'll use later in this tutorial.

 We are ready to move to the Raspberry Pi.
 If your Pi is accessible over the network, you can copy the `sideBySide` directory using the Unix `scp` tool or the Windows [WinSCP](https://winscp.net/eng/index.php) tool.

 ## Step 4: Call your models from a Python script

 We will write a Python script that reads images from the camera, invokes the models one at a time, and displays the two frames side-by-side.
-If you just want the full script, copy it from [here](/ELL/tutorials/Comparing-Image-Classification-models-side-by-side-on-the-Raspberry-Pi/side_by_side.py).
+If you just want the full script, copy it from [here](/ELL/tutorials/Comparing-image-classification-models-side-by-side-on-the-Raspberry-Pi/side_by_side.py).
 Otherwise, create an empty text file named `side_by_side.py` and copy in the code snippets below.

 First, import a few dependencies, including system utilities, OpenCV, and NumPy.
 ```python